Apache Flink

-Flink does not provide its own data-storage system, but provides data-source and sink connectors to systems such as Amazon Kinesis, Apache Kafka, HDFS, Apache Cassandra, and ElasticSearch.
+Flink does not provide its own data-storage system, but provides data-source and sink connectors to systems such as Apache Doris, Amazon Kinesis, Apache Kafka, HDFS, Apache Cassandra, and ElasticSearch.

 Development

 Apache Flink is developed under the Apache License 2.0 by the Apache Flink Community within the Apache Software Foundation.
-The project is driven by over 25 committers and over 340 contributors.
+The project is driven by 119 committers and over 340 contributors.

 Overview

 Apache Flink's dataflow programming model provides event-at-a-time processing on both finite and infinite datasets.
 At a basic level, Flink programs consist of streams and transformations.
 “Conceptually, a stream is a (potentially never-ending) flow of data records, and a transformation is an operation that takes one or more streams as input, and produces one or more output streams as a result.”

 Apache Flink includes two core APIs: a DataStream API for bounded or unbounded streams of data and a DataSet API for bounded data sets.
 Flink also offers a Table API, which is a SQL-like expression language for relational stream and batch processing that can be easily embedded in Flink's DataStream and DataSet APIs.
 The highest-level language supported by Flink is SQL, which is semantically similar to the Table API and represents programs as SQL query expressions.